anoma/juvix-docs/docs/howto/installing.md

 make install CC=path/to/clang LIBTOOL=path/to/llvm-ar
 ```

-On MacOS, you can alternatively run the following command for Homebrew.
+On macOS, you can alternatively run the following command for Homebrew.
 The flag `--HEAD` used below is optional – use it to build the latest
-version of Juvix in the `main` branch on Github.
+version of Juvix in the `main` branch on GitHub.

 ```shell
 brew install --build-from-source --HEAD juvix --verbose